canonical/curtin/doc/topics/apt_source.rst

 The general configuration of the apt feature is under an element called ``apt``.

-This can have various global subelements as listed in the examples below - for example ``primary: http://us.archive.ubuntu.com/ubuntu/``.
+This can have various "global" subelements as listed in the examples below.
 These global configurations are valid throughput all of the apt feature.
+So for exmaple a global specification of ``primary`` for a mirror will apply to all rendered sources entries.

 Then there is a section ``sources`` which can hold a number of subelements itself.
 The key is the filename and will be prepended by /etc/apt/sources.list.d/ if it doesn't start with a ``/``.